A Guide to Dunedin Fashion and One of a Kind Pieces

 145 George Street, Dunedin Central, Dunedin

-A hub for all things local and beautiful, GUILD is run by the not-for-profit society Dunedin Designed Inc - bringing locally made fashion, art, and jewellery to the people.
-It is staffed by designers themselves, including two full-time fashion designers, and made to celebrate the creative work of Dunedinites producing contemporary designs.
-Amongst the collection you can find tailored and unique garments, cute ceramics, handmade hypoallergenic earrings, enticing eau de parfums and artworks for adorning your walls.
-Distinctively Dunedin, GUILD is a must visit for one-of-a-kind designs.
+A hub for all things local and beautiful, GUILD is run by the not-for-profit society Dunedin Designed Inc., bringing locally made fashion, art, and jewellery to the people.
+Staffed by designers, including two full-time fashion designers, it was made to celebrate the creative work of Dunedinites producing contemporary designs.
+Amongst the collections you can find tailored and unique garments, cute ceramics, handmade hypoallergenic earrings, enticing eau de parfums and artworks for adorning your walls.
+Distinctively Dunedin, GUILD is a must-visit for one-of-a-kind designs.

 Plume for NOM*d